Logo

 Sam Cooke was friends with boxer Muhammad Ali, activist Malcolm X and football player Jim Brown, who together campaigned for racial equality.

-Sam Cooke was killed at the age of 33 on December 11,1964, at the Hacienda Motel, in South Central Los Angeles, California, located at 91st and South Figueroa Street.
+Sam Cooke was shot and killed on December 11,1964, at the Hacienda Motel at 91st and South Figueroa streets in South Central Los Angeles.

 Sam Cooke had sustained a gunshot wound to the chest, which was later determined to have pierced his heart.